2. Workflow for QTCAD simulations

 3. Postprocessing

-Structure of the GAAFET under consideration
+Structure of the nanowire under consideration

-The GAAFET is a structure modeled by two concentric cylinders whose common rotational symmetry axis is aligned with \(z\).
+The nanowire is a structure modeled by two concentric cylinders whose common rotational symmetry axis is aligned with \(z\).
 The inner cylinder is filled with silicon, while the shell formed by the region between the inner and outer cylinders is filled with silicon dioxide.
 The two ends of the silicon cylinder (the source and drain) are p-doped while the central silicon region (the channel) is undoped.
 A metallic gate wraps around the channel; in addition, the external faces of the source and drain regions are kept at equilibrium with Ohmic contacts.

 2.1.2.
 Example 2: Gated quantum dot